wso2-extensions/mi-connector-http/README.md

 1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/mi-connector-http/).
 2. Run the following Maven command from the `mi-connector-http` directory: `mvn clean install`.
-3. The ZIP with the Facebook Ads connector is created in the `mi-connector-http/target` directory.
+3. The ZIP with the HTTP connector is created in the `mi-connector-http/target` directory.